-An appeal from any action or failure to act by the [insert covered board or committee or covered Town official specified in subsection (b)] under this ordinance shall be governed by the Town's Board of Appeals Ordinance.
+An appeal from any action or failure to act by the Planning Board or Code Enforcement Officer under this ordinance shall be governed by the Town's Board of Appeals Ordinance.

-I. Code Enforcement Officer; authority for disability structures permits
+I. Code Enforcement Officer; authority for disability structures permits dwelling.

-The Code Enforcement Officer is authorized to issue a permit to an owner of a dwelling for the purpose of making a dwelling accessible to a person with a disability who resides in or regularly uses the dwelling.
 If the permit requires a variance, the permit is deemed to include that variance solely for the installation of equipment or the construction of structures necessary for access to or egress from the dwelling for the person with a disability.
 The code enforcement officer may impose conditions on the permit, including limiting the permit to the duration of the disability or to the time that the person with a disability lives in the dwelling.